awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 After January 14, 2020, images cannot be created from public Windows 7 bundles\.
 You might want to consider migrating your Windows 7 WorkSpaces to Windows 10\.
 For more information, see [Migrate a WorkSpace](migrate-workspaces.md)\.
 Graphics and GraphicsPro bundles aren't currently available in the Asia Pacific \(Mumbai\) Region\.

 Custom bundles cost as same as the public bundles they are created from\.
-For more information about pricing, see [Amazon WorkSpaces Pricing](http://aws.amazon.com/workspaces/pricing/)\.
+For more information about pricing, see [Amazon Workspaces Pricing](http://aws.amazon.com/workspaces/pricing/)\.

 **Topics**
 + [Requirements to Create Windows Custom Images](#windows_custom_image_requirements)